-A new debate has started about Progressive Web Applications (PWA) vs. Native Apps.
-Choosing one over the other is subject to a variety of factors such as business objectives, ease of use, acceptance within the customer base, etc. Nonetheless, PWA is a relatively less-preferred concept by medium-sized enterprises and its true advantages are yet to be explored.
+A new debate has started about Progressive Web Application vs. Native Apps.
+Choosing one over the other is subject to a variety of factors such as business objectives, ease of use, acceptance within the customer base, etc. Nonetheless, Progressive Web Application is a relatively less-preferred concept by medium-sized enterprises and its true advantages are yet to be explored.

 What is a Progressive Web Application(PWA)?

-Progressive web apps are mobile applications downloaded from the web.
+Progressive web apps are mobile applications people download from the web.
 It functions like a native app that is available on app stores but it requires no installation or periodic updates as it fetches data directly from the website, though it offers navigation and features of a typical native app.